google/tour-of-wgsl/content/expressions/evaluation-stage/_index.md

 title: "Evaluation stage"
 ---

-Value expressions are classified according to the earliest phase of execution in which they can be evaluated:
+Value expressions are classified according to the earliest phase in which they can be fully evaluated.

 {{< sections >}}